pip-services/pip-services-docs/content/en/net/expressions/io/csv_writer.md

 ### Description

-TODO: add description
+The CsvWriter class allows you to implement a writer for CSV streams.
 ### Constructors
-Constructs this object with text writer.
+Constructs this object with a text writer.

 > `public` CsvWriter(TextWriter writer, char fieldSeparator, char quoteSymbol)

-- **writer**: TextWriter - A text writer to writer the CSV data.
+- **writer**: TextWriter - text writer to writer the CSV data.
-- **fieldSeparators**: writer - Separators for fields in CSV stream.
+- **fieldSeparators**: writer - separators for fields in CSV stream.
-- **quoteSymbols**: writer - Characters to quote strings.
+- **quoteSymbols**: writer - characters to quote strings.

 ### Properties